 In certain situations, a hacker can manipulate a website’s URL to compromise the “include” section of the code and gain access to other parts of the application server.
 Certain plug-ins for the WordPress platform have been found to be vulnerable against file inclusion attacks.
 When such hacks occur, the infiltrator can gain access to all data on the primary application server.

 Certain malicious code can be inserted in your word press by way of theme, an outdated plugin or script.
 This code can extract data from your site as well as insert malicious content and can cause serious damage if it goes unnoticed for any length of time.
-This can add cost to your hosting expenses as large amount of data is transferred or is being hosted using your site.
+This WILL RAISE your hosting expenses as large amount of data is transferred or is being hosted using your site.

 DDOS attack i.e Distributed Denial of service is the extended version of Denial of service (DoS) in which large volume of requests are generated to a web server which makes website slow and ultimately it crashes.
 The difference is that DoS is executed via single source while DDoS is an organized attack executed via multiple machines across the globe.